nickolasrm-UFRRJ/Breathe/README.md

 # Breathe
-This project consist of a game based on Pink Floyd's songs, and mainly on The Dark Side of The Moon album in which gave us the colored geometric style idea to concept this game.
+This project consists of a game based on Pink Floyd's songs, and mainly on The Dark Side of The Moon album which gave us the colored geometric style idea to concept this game.

 ## Images